exakat/exakat-docs/Reference/Rules/Portability/IconvTranslit.rst

 Iconv With Translit
 +++++++++++++++++++

   The transliteration feature of `iconv() <https://www.php.net/iconv>`_ depends on the underlying system to support it.
+This feature is also a portability issue.

 .. code-block:: php